Waterford Village Cemetery – aka. Old Settlers Cemetery – The End of an era.

 Adeline Russ – above

-Foats – Unknown – probably re-interred at the family plot at Rochester.
+Foats – above and some probably re-interred at the family plot at Rochester.

 Sutton’s; possibly Jonathon (1802-1871) age 68; Aleck (1836-1861) age 25; Edward (1841-1862) age 21.
 Re-interred at Rochester.